-This course will look at the white paper on the reform of the Mental Health Act itself and the impact the reform proposals will, if implemented, have on the way we all work, as well as how the decision to delay LPS is likely to affect patients who lack the capacity to consent to physical health treatment.
+This course will look at the white paper on the reform of the Mental Health Act itself and the impact the reform proposals will, if implemented, have on the way we all work.

-- Review developments in case law over the last year. - Discuss the impact of the draft Mental Health Bill should it become law. - Clarify what the position with LPS is and its impact on mental health patients. - Examine the impact of RCRP as it is rolled out across the country. - Examine the latest AMHP workforce study and the CQC's findings in "Monitoring the Mental Health Act". - Illustrate the interaction between S117 aftercare and CHC funding. - Discuss NHS England's guidance on blanket policies for psychiatric wards.
+- Review developments in caselaw over the last year. - Stay up to date with the latest information regarding the Liberty Protection Safeguards (introduced to the Mental Capacity Act 2005 by the Mental Capacity (Amendment) Act 2019). - Clarify the position of LPS in relation to the Mental Health Act. - Illustrate the interaction between S117 aftercare and CHC funding. - Discuss NHS England's guidance on blanket policies for psychiatric wards.